dustyshaw/StudyNest/README.md

 ---
 ## Nov 20 - Assignments
 - [ ] Add module assessment
+- [x] Add a task to a module ( update last active day on user )
-- [ ] Be able to update time spent on assignment
+- [ ] Be able to update time spent on task ( update last active day on user )
 - [ ] Add link to assessment flash cards
 - [ ] Link to assignment resources
-- [ ] Be able to assign personal score on assessment
+- [ ] Be able to assign personal score on assessment ( update last active day on user )

 **Points for this week**
 5 pts - Experience: 3 instances where elements re-order themselves on smaller screens